Compute similarity metrics between sites based on species composition

 vector or a singlecharacter

-string with your own formula(s) based on thea
+string specifying custom formula(s) based on thea

 ,b